MinhQuang28/SilkMouse/README.md

 - ✅ Free for **personal, noncommercial use** — install it, read the source, modify it, build it yourself, share it for free.
 - ❌ **Commercial use is not permitted** — you may not copy this source into your own product, sell it, charge for access to it, or otherwise use it for commercial purposes without a separate license from the author.

-Copyright © Ha Minh Quang.
-Mac Mouse Fix was used only as a behavioral reference; no source was copied from it.
+Copyright © Ha Minh Quang; no source was copied from it.